denghongcai/node-lru-addon/README.md

 Based on the [node-hashtable](https://github.com/isaacbwagner/node-hashtable) library by Issac Wagner.

-Because original code is out-of-maintained.
-I update this code and publish it as a new name `lru-addon`
+Because original code is no longer maintained, I update this code and publish it as a new name `lru-addon`

 # Usage